Locking Down Rsync for Multiple Directories

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDU5/ae75cnamjnegGyk8gj64xkD4dV kUHlrnKdwz6bFIJnH8jPgBYyS5vmBS/QkhjTTwdjhwesdahgaRX11+DpbNUoC9TeJVtf 20y3gZ+m741i0RmfEMTn1U/IPmziwH+7QECFI1r48wBF0ltDdzGbKeC9vnrOM07m4Zty UT2BNUU7BhxW7i1u8ftT1J4ENK+4ZRTwJ8sTaaaTh0NL8S8kuN3SoXhJCpJQ5T2X3VTA TSX9F+FMf4ODfB5H15URoe8OqD9+ugfqI7y5C+jftZArrCLI+XzcVa/AH80z80QK6opc hIWoRF7yaaPC+9kmBGfFR5mVeXzWYC8zvFLPu7Br myuser@src

-At this point, you can use this entry to log in from src
+At this point, you can use this entry to log in from src to dest

 without a password, which is convenient but insecure.
 You can